 Here is our fruit tree map for the planting we did in 2019.
 North is at the top of the page and the left side is parallel with the driveway going up to the house.
 The trees can be seen if you zoom in on the Eaglerise Farm Map, just south of the farmhouse.

 The trees were bought bare rooted from Tom and Erin’s Nursery near Stanley.
 They have always been extremely helpful with their advice and the quality of their trees.
 The trees had a couple of very tough first two years and a few did not make it.
 We only watered the trees 2 or 3 times each hot/dry season with a water-spear we made.
+In 2021 we replaced the trees we lost during the droughts of 2020 and 2019.
 Overall though, we are very happy with our success.
 The swales have worked well and have provided much improved soil moisture after rainfall events.

 We feel we have achieved our aim for a diverse planting mosaic.
 This diversity is crucial to our pest and disease management.
 E.g, if we have a pest or disease that is dominant over Early River nectarines in a particular year, then it must travel around to find more susceptible trees – not just next door with touching canopies.
 We tried to mix up the pomme, the prunus and the stone fruit.
 It was a fairly random method and some apparent groupings can be explained when you understand that the trees were put into a pile of sand before we transplanted them.
 They came as each species were tied together.
 This meant that as we selected trees we could reach, we tended to select more of the close ones first.